Charging station: Safety

-Public charging stations
+Public charging stations over the world

 Longer drives require a network of public charging stations.
 In addition, they are essential for vehicles that lack access to a home charging station, as is common in multi-family housing.
 Costs vary greatly by country, power supplier, and power source.
 Some services charge by the minute, while others charge by the amount of energy received (measured in kilowatt-hours).
+In the United States, some states have banned the use of charging by kWh.

 Charging stations may not need much new infrastructure in developed countries, less than delivering a new fuel over a new network.
 The stations can leverage the existing ubiquitous electrical grid.

 Charging stations are offered by public authorities, commercial enterprises, and some major employers to address a range of barriers.
 Options include simple charging posts for roadside use, charging cabinets for covered parking places, and fully automated charging stations integrated with power distribution equipment.

-As of December 2012, around 50,000 non-residential charging points were deployed in the U.S., Europe, Japan and China.
+As of December 2012, around 50,000 non-residential charging points were deployed in the US, Europe, Japan and China.
 As of August 2014, some 3,869 CHAdeMO quick chargers were deployed, with 1,978 in Japan, 1,181 in Europe and 686 in the United States, and 24 in other countries.
 As of December 2021 the total number of public and private EV charging stations was over 57,000 in the United States and Canada combined.
+As of May 2023, there are over 3.9 million public EV charging points worldwide, with Europe having over 600,000, China leading with over 2.7 million.
+United States has over 138,100 charging outlets for plug-in electric vehicles (EVs).
+In January 2023, S&P Global Mobility estimated that the US has about 126,500 Level 2 and 20,431 Level 3 charging stations, plus another 16,822 Tesla Superchargers and Tesla destination chargers.

 Asia/Pacific

+In 2012, there are 17,000 public charging stations in China, mostly built by State Grid as a pilot program in major cities such as Beijing, Shanghai, Hangzhou, Shenzhen and Hefei.
+As of July 2024, China's total number of charging stations have reached 10.6 million, which include 3.2 million public units and 7.4 million private units, with over 55% being DC charging stations according to CCTV News, making China the country with the largest and most diverse vehicle charging network in the world.